 Carrizo Plain National Monument

-If you are willing to venture off the beaten path, the more remote Carrizo Plain National Monument offers a remote and unspoiled setting to experience the California superbloom.
+If you are willing to venture off the beaten path, the more remote Carrizo Plain National Monument offers an unspoiled setting to experience the California superbloom.
 Situated in the heart of California’s Central Valley, the plain explodes with a kaleidoscope of wildflowers, including tidy tips, goldfields, and owl’s clover.
-The vast open spaces and pristine natural beauty of the monument make this one of the best places for viewing.
-The large enclosed grassland plain spans approximately 50 miles long and up to 15 miles across, in southeastern San Luis Obispo County.
+The monument’s vast open spaces and pristine natural beauty make it one of the best places for viewing.
+The large enclosed grassland plain spans approximately 50 miles in length and up to 15 miles across in southeastern San Luis Obispo County.

 Joshua Tree National Park